Narrow Margin: Retrospective

 Retrospective reviews have been largely positive.
 While acknowledging "a hackneyed storyline", Mike Cumming of AllMovie said "once the action starts, it's hard to stop watching it".
 Brian Wester of Apollo Movie Guide praised "a sharp and concise script and a solid performance by Hackman and his supporting players".
 Tyler Foster of DVD Talk called the film a "pretty straightforward, effective thriller".
 He praised "the skill of Hyams' filmmaking" as well as his efforts to give Hackman "a range of tones to play", contrasting with his harder edged characters such as Popeye Doyle from The French Connection.

 Rob Hunter of SlashFilm considered it "every bit as thrilling" as the original, with "fine character work" and "solid action beats".
 Matthew Hartman of High Def Digest agreed, saying "With only a few stumbles, Narrow Margin holds up well to repeat viewings even after a number of the great twists and turns have been exposed."
 Matt Holmes of WhatCulture called it "a pretty fine job" and "easily [Hyams'] most accomplished work".
-Svet Atanasov of Blu-ray.com praised its "truly relentless tempo", marred only by "sporadic splashes of light humor that feel entirely unnecessary", concluding that it was "an otherwise outstanding film".